Paul Wanner: Loan to SV Elversberg

 On 1 September 2023, Wanner joined newly promoted 2.
 Bundesliga club SV Elversberg on a season-long loan for the 2023–24 season.

 Loan to 1.
 FC Heidenheim

 On 24 June 2024, Wanner joined Bundesliga club 1.
 FC Heidenheim on a season-long loan for the 2024–25 season.
 On 17 August, he scored his first goal in a 4–0 away victory over FC 08 Villingen in the DFB-Pokal.
 A week later, on 25 August, he scored his inaugural Bundesliga goal in a 2–0 away win over FC St. Pauli.

 Four days later, he scored his first goal in European competitions in a 3–2 victory over BK Häcken in the Conference League play-off round second leg.
 On the following Bundesliga matchday he scored a penalty against FC Augsburg, becoming the youngest player in Bundesliga history to do so.

 PSV

-On 22 August, 2025, Wanner joined Dutch Eredivisie club PSV on a permanent deal.
+On 22 August 2025, Wanner joined Dutch club PSV on a permanent deal.
+Later that year, on 16 December, he scored his first goal for the club in a 3–0 victory over GVVV in the KNVB Cup.
+A month later, on 10 January 2026, he netted his first Eredivisie goal in a 5–1 win over Excelsior.